 Regardless of what caused the other driver to crash, whether it was bad weather, heavy traffic, or road construction, every driver is legally responsible to drive in a responsible way.
 A driver who is negligent or reckless and causes an accident is responsible for the losses the victim of that accident suffers.
 If you have suffered injuries in a crash, contact Memphis car accident attorneys today to find out what legal recourse you may have.

-Thanks to Wiseman Bray, PLLC for their insight into personal injury claims and factors that contribute to car accidents.
+Thank Patterson Bray, for their insight into personal injury claims and factors that contribute to car accidents.